 Designated Safeguarding Lead (DSL): acts as the responsible officer for the Trust for safeguarding and child protection.
-They are the first point of contact should a welfare concern be raised or a disclosure occur.
+They are the first point of contact should a welfare concern be raised, or a disclosure occur.
 There can be more than one DSL.
 All DSLs undergo Level 3 child protection training every three years.
 A definition of the role of the DSL is detailed in Annex F.

-Disclosure : is usually a verbal allegation and/or description of abuse but may also be achieved through other media (eg written, drawn).
+Disclosure: is usually a verbal allegation and/or description of abuse but may also be achieved through other media (e.g., written, drawn).
 Disclosure may be about the child/adult who discloses and/or another child/adult.

-Disclosure and Barring Service (DBS) : helps employers make safer recruitment decisions and prevent unsuitable people from working with vulnerable groups, including children.
+Disclosure and Barring Service (DBS): helps employers make safer recruitment decisions and prevent unsuitable people from working with vulnerable groups, including children.
 It replaces the Criminal Records Bureau (CRB) and Independent Safeguarding Authority (ISA) and has three levels of checks, including a 'barred list check'.
 Jobs that involve carrying out certain activities with children and adults may require an enhanced DBS check with a check of the barred lists.
 This will check whether someone's included in the two DBS 'barred lists' (previously called ISA barred lists) of individuals who are unsuitable for working with children and adults.
 People on the barred lists cannot do certain types of work (defined as 'regulated activity') with children and adults.

-On your own : this phrase is used throughout the document and the Trust considers this to be 'out of sight of other adults for any period of time'.
+On your own: this phrase is used throughout the document and the Trust considers this to be 'out of sight of other adults for any period of time'.

-Regulated activity : Regulated activity is work that a person identified on a 'barred list' must not do with children.
+Regulated activity: Regulated activity is work that a person identified on a 'barred list' must not do with children.
 From September 2012 the definition of 'Regulated Activity for work with children' is defined as:

-- Unsupervised activities (teaching, training, instructing, caring for or supervising children, or providing advice / guidance on well-being, or driving a vehicle only for children) - (2) Work for a limited range of establishments ('specified places') with opportunity for contact, eg schools, children's homes, childcare premises (but not work by supervised volunteers) - (3) Work under either (1) or (2) is Regulated Activity only if done regularly.
-In this context 'regular' means carried out by the same person frequently (once a week or more often) or on 4 or more days in a 30-day period (or in some cases, overnight).
+- (1) Unsupervised activities (teaching, training, instructing, caring for or supervising children, or providing advice / guidance on well-being, or driving a vehicle only for children or moderating a web based service specifically for children) - (2) Work for a limited range of establishments ('specified places') with opportunity for contact, e.g., schools, children's homes, childcare premises (but not work by supervised volunteers) - (3) Work under either (1) or (2) is Regulated Activity only if done regularly.
+In this context 'regular' means carried out by the same person frequently (once a week or more often) or on 3 or more days in a 30-day period, or once overnight between 2am and 6am.